The Ultimate Guide to Brunch in Leeds City Centre

-Updated September 2025
+Updated November 2025

-If you’re anything like me and can’t quite stomach an early breakfast, then brunch is probably your go-to first meal of the day.
-And when it comes to finding the best places for it, you’re spoilt for choice.
-Leeds city centre is bursting with fantastic independent cafes and restaurants, each serving up delicious brunch dishes well into the afternoon.
+If you are anything like me and cannot quite stomach an early breakfast, brunch is probably your go-to first meal of the day.
+Luckily, Leeds city centre is packed with fantastic independent cafes and restaurants serving delicious brunch dishes well into the afternoon.
+From hearty, protein-packed plates to sweet treats that feel like a little indulgence, the best brunch spots in Leeds have something to suit every craving.

-Where To Get Brunch in Leeds City Centre…
+Top Brunch Spots in Leeds City Centre

 The Banksia